Bhadra Fort: History

 Ahmedabad was named after Ahmad Shah I of the Muzaffarid dynasty.
 He established Ahmedabad as the new capital of Gujarat Sultanate and built Bhadra Fort on the east bank of the Sabarmati River.
 It was also known as Arak Fort as described in Mirat-i-Ahmadi.
-The foundation stone of fort was laid down at Manek Burj in 1411.
+The foundation stone of the fort was laid at Manek Burj in 1411.
 Square in form, enclosing an area of about forty-three acres, and containing 162 houses, the Bhadra fort had eight gates, three large, two in the east and one in the south-west corner; three middle-sized, two in the north and one in the south; and two small, in the west.
 The area within the fort had become occupied by urban developments by 1525.
 So a second fortification was built later by Mahmud Begada, the grandson of Ahmed Shah, with an outer wall 10 km (6.2 mi) in circumference and consisting of 12 gates, 189 bastions and over 6,000 battlements as described in Mirat-i-Ahmadi.
 Almost 60 governors ruled Gujarat during the Mughal period including the future Mughal emperors Jahangir, Shah Jahan and Aurangzeb.
 A seraglio was built later in the 17th century by a Mughal governor, Azam Khan, known as Azam Khan Sarai.
 It was used as a Musafir khana (a resting place for travellers) during Mughal rule.

 Sarsenapati Umabaisaheb Khanderao Dabhade became the only female Commander-in-Chief in the history of the Marathas in 1732.
 She commanded the Maratha Army and fought a war near Ahmedabad at Bhadra Fort defeating Mughal Sardar Joravar Khan Babi.

 Joint rule by Peshwa and Gaekwad of the Maratha Empire brought an end to the Mughal era in 1783.
 During the First Anglo–Maratha War (1775–1782), General Thomas Wyndham Goddard with 6,000 troops stormed Bhadra Fort and captured Ahmedabad on 15 February 1779.
 There was a garrison of 6,000 Arab and Sindhi infantry and 2,000 horses.
 Losses in the fight totalled 108, including two Britons.
 After the war, the fort was later handed back to Marathas under the Treaty of Salbai.